 What you wear effects how you behave.

 Clothing is not who you are.
 It is only a superficial shroud.
-However it is an abundant allotment of what you represent yourself to be.
-So when you make the decision to stay in your sleepers to squirrel a bucket of seconds or purchase a clearance top two sizes too big to skimp three minutes from a dressing room, you are presenting yourself as unworthy of fair representation.
+However it is an accurate representation of what you represent yourself to be.
+So when you make the decision to stay in your PJs to save time or you purchase a clearance top two sizes too big to save three minutes from a dressing room, you are presenting yourself as unworthy of fair representation.
 This decision effects not only how others view you, but also how you view yourself.
 When you see yourself as unworthy of a stain-free top, what else are you categorizing yourself as unworthy of?

 Wise initial investments reap long term time savings.
-One must deposit time in the fitting room, determining fit and flattery.
-One must imbue time cleaning and trimming the closet.
-But with an efficient wardrobe, one’s time is unshackled.
+Spend time in the fitting room, determining fit and flattery.
+Spend time cleaning and trimming the closet.
+With an efficient wardrobe, one’s time is unshackled.
 Time is saved not taking things on and off due to ill fit or disrepair; time is saved not sobbing in the closet corner with nothing to wear.

 Don’t waste your time feeling unattractive.
 Don’t fritter your future pulling your blouse hem down or hiking your waistband up.
 No apologies, no procrastination.
 Dress your best for each precious hour you are given.